micro/services/notes/README.md

 # Notes Service

 Notes service is an RPC service which offers CRUD for notes.
-It demonstrates usage of the store and errors pacakges.
+It demonstrates usage of the store, errors and logger pacakges.
 Example usage:

 ```bash
 > micro notes create --title="HelloWorld" --text="MyFirstNote"